philipc/findpanics/README.md

 ## Copyright

-Copyright 2018 The ddbug developers
+Copyright 2018 The findpanics developers

 This software is licensed under either of